 Step 5.
 Taking a Step Back

-So, you’re gradually increasing the length of time your pup is in the cage with the door closed.
+So, you're gradually increasing the length of time your pup's in the cage with the door closed.

-For the next step, try leaving the room for short periods of time while they’re inside.
-Just for a few minutes at first.
+For the next step, try leaving the room for short periods while they're inside, starting with just a few minutes at first.
 If it goes well and your pup stays calm, try it for a bit longer next time.
 By the end, your buddy should be pretty chilled being on their own in there for up to half an hour.

-As their training develops and they get more confident, you can then slowly increase the length of time they spend in their crate.
-But how long can you leave your puppy in their crate?
-Well that all depends on how old they are, and how big they are.
-If they’re only a couple of months old, they won’t be able to stay in their crate for very long without needing a wee.
+So, we know it's their very own Zen den, but how long can you leave your puppy in their crate?
+Well, that all depends on how old they are and how big they are.
+If they're only a couple of months old, they won't be able to stay in their crate for very long without needing a wee.

 If they're happily crate trained, puppies less than six months old shouldn't really be left for more than a couple of hours at a time.
 As they get older, they'll be able to stay for longer, but you should never leave your dog in their crate for longer than a few hours, even if you let them out for a wee every now and then.

-Your dog’s breed will also determine how long they can spend time in their crate for.
-If you have a small breed dog they’ll have a small bladder, so are probably going need more regular loo breaks.
-And don’t forget, no matter how long you leave your puppy or dog in their create for, make sure you leave them with access to plenty of fresh water.
+Your dog's breed will also determine how long they can stay in their crate.
+If you have a small breed dog, they'll have a small bladder, so you'll probably need more regular loo breaks.
+And don't forget: no matter how long you leave your puppy or dog in their crate, make sure they have access to plenty of fresh water.

 Crate Training a Puppy at Night

-As your puppy develops and gets older, they’ll need fewer pee breaks until they can eventually sleep throughout the night.
-This is usually once they reach around three or four months old.
-At this point in their training, your puppy will be able to hold on and won’t need to go for a wee until the rest of the family gets up in the morning.
+As your puppy develops and gets older, they'll need fewer pee breaks until they can eventually sleep throughout the night.
+This usually happens around three or four months old.
+At this point in their training, your puppy will be able to hold on and won't need to go for a wee until the rest of the family gets up in the morning.

 Crate training your dog is a great way to make your puppy feel safe and comfortable.
-It will be their safe space where they can escape to if they're feeling scared or unsure about anything, but it'll also be their chill out and happy place.
-Not only that but having a puppy that’s happily crate trained can speed up the housetraining process, save your furniture from being chewed and protect your pup from any potential hazards around the house.
+It will be their safe space where they can escape if they're feeling scared or unsure about anything, but it'll also be their chill-out and happy place.
+Not only that, but having a puppy that's happily crate-trained can speed up the housetraining process, protect your furniture from being chewed, and keep your pup from potential hazards around the house.

 Everypaw Puppy Insurance